 Not only was 8th June ‘World Oceans Day’, but there has been a lot of emphasis on being eco-friendly to the environment.
 However, we need to do more.
 This month’s post is 4 ways to becoming eco-friendly that I’ve tried out from Pinterest, and also with a local business who I recently engaged with via Instagram.

-So let’s save the planet with 4 easy steps!
+So let’s be eco-friendly and save the planet with 4 easy steps!

 We’re guilty of it – takeout cups, straws for fancy cocktails, packaging for food… we all use it, and we all dump them.
 So the next time you’re in a coffee shop about to get yourself a coffee to kickstart the day, consider using a Keep Cup instead of getting yet another paper cup that will just get dumped.

 Some other ways that you can reduce waste are;